What is TRIO?

 TRIO at Washington State University

-- At WSU Spokane since 2003.
-Ferry/Stevens Counties funded at $250,000 annually.
-Visit the Spokane Upward Bound website here.
+- At WSU Spokane since 2003 (serving Ferry/Stevens Counties).
+See Spokane Upward Bound.

 Fun Fact: Every year on the last Saturday of February, high school and college students, teachers, Members of Congress, local officials, TRIO Program staff, scholars and alumni, and many others celebrate, reflect, and act on behalf of TRIO!